steenk/tripledollar/README.md

 	attr.target = '_blank';
 	var a = $$$('a', attr, 'Google');

-And it will result in this:
+And it is the same as this HTML notation:

 	<a href="http://www.google.com" target="_blank">Google</a>

 ### Text

-Adding text inside a DOM element is easy:
+Adding text inside a DOM element is just to add it as one of the parameters after the "identity" parameter:

 	var p = $$$('p', 'This is the text.');